-Official figures were today expected to show that Britain’s economy is growing again at its pre-recession peak despite signs of a slowdown on the
+Official figures were today expected to show that Britain’s economy is growing again at its pre-recession peak despite signs of a slowdown on the high street.

 Analysts expect gross domestic product (GDP) to have grown by between 0.7 per cent and 0.8 per cent in the three months to June, broadly matching the pace of growth achieved in the first quarter.
 That would push the annual rate of expansion to 3.1 per cent – the strongest reading since the fourth quarter of 2007, prior to the economic downturn.